 What is Iron oxide?

-Iron oxide is also called ferric oxide is an inorganic compound with the chemical formula Fe2O3.
+Iron oxide, also called ferric oxide is an inorganic compound with the chemical formula Fe2O3.

-It occurs in nature very abundantly and widely distributed.
-It is a chemical complexes which occur naturally comprising of iron and oxygen.
-Iron oxide are vital to humans and useful in most geological and biological activities.
-This iron oxide may be required for investigations of their own particular properties or used as starting materials for other processes.
+It occurs in nature very abundantly and is widely distributed.
+It is a chemical complex which occurs naturally comprising iron and oxygen.
+Iron oxide is vital to humans and useful in most geological and biological activities.
+This iron oxide may be required for investigations of its own particular properties or used as starting materials for other processes.

-Other name – Ferric oxide, Iron(III) oxide, Ferric oxide red
+Other names – Ferric oxide, Iron(III) oxide, Ferric oxide red

 |Molecular Weight/ Molar Mass||159.69 g/mol|